 - 1 cup of snow peas, tips removed

 - ½ teaspoon of cornstarch

-- For the marinade: mix 1 ½ tablespoons of soy sauce, 1 ½ tablespoon of white vinegar, and honey in a medium-sized bowl.
-Add the chicken, cover with plastic wrap, and marinate in the fridge for at least 30 mins to two hour
+- For the marinade: mix 1 ½ tablespoons of soy sauce, 1 ½ tablespoons of white vinegar, and honey in a medium-sized bowl.
+Add the chicken, cover with plastic wrap, and marinate in the fridge for at least 30 mins to two hours

 - In a large skillet, heat the olive and sesame oils, and saute the minced garlic and grated ginger for about a minute.
 Add the chicken along with the juices and cook until done about 4 minutes.
 Throw in the veggies and black pepper, and cook for another 4-5 minute

-- Mix the remaining 1 ½ tablespoon of soy sauce and 1 ½ tablespoon of vinegar with the cornstarch until it is dissolved and add it to the skillet.
+- Mix the remaining 1 ½ tablespoons of soy sauce and 1 ½ tablespoons of vinegar with the cornstarch until it is dissolved and add it to the skillet.
 Cook for one more minute until the sauce thickens